tango-adb/docs/docs/tango/daemon/custom-connection.md

 :::note

-See [Web Streams Basics](../web-stream.md) for a quick introduction to Web Streams API.
+See [Web Streams Basics](../web-stream.md) for a quick introduction to `ReadableStream`, `WriteableStream`, and other types from [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).

 :::

 ## AdbPacket

-ADB protocol is based on packets, and `AdbDaemonTransports` deals with deserialized `AdbPacket` objects.
-Each connection can serialize and transfer those packets in different ways.
-For example, USB and TCP connections convert them to raw bytes and transfer through USB or TCP.
-But custom connections can also transfer them using JSON, protobuf, or any other formats over the Internet.
+ADB protocol is based on packets. `AdbDaemonTransport` works on deserialized `AdbPacket` objects, and a connection is responsible for transferring those packets between device and `AdbDaemonTransport`.
+USB and TCP connections convert them to raw bytes and send through USB or TCP, while a custom connection may transfer them using JSON, protobuf, or any other formats over TCP, WebSocket, [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport), or any other transportation.

-`AdbPacket` is slightly different between the read and write sides.

-On the `ReadableStream` side, each object only have the following data fields, so they are also called `AdbPacketData`:
+Each `AdbPacket` is an plain object with the following fields: The field names should be self-explanatory.

-- command: A number that represents the command.
+- command: A 32-bit number.
-- arg0: A number that represents the first argument.
+- arg0: A 32-bit number.
-- arg1: A number that represents the second argument.
+- arg1: A 32-bit number.
-- payload: A `Uint8Array` that represents the payload.
+- payload: A `Uint8Array`.

-For the `WriteableStream` side, each object has two extra fields, which are required when writing to devices.
-These objects are also called `AdbPacketInit`:

-- checksum: A number that represents the checksum of the packet.
+- checksum: A 32-bit number calculated by summing all bytes in the `payload`.
-- magic: A number that represents the magic of the packet.
+- magic: A 32-bit number calculated by `command ^ 0xffffffff`.

+`AdbDaemonTransport` will give the connection `AdbPacket`s with all fields filled, but the connection can omit `checksum` and `magic` fields when passing packets to `AdbDaemonTransport`, as those are not essential for basic operations.

 ## Create ReadableStream